 Where Does the Funnel Go Wrong?

-There are multiple places where marketing funnels can go wrong.
+There are multiple places where sales and marketing funnels can go wrong.
 Let’s take a look at some of the most common funnel disadvantages.

 Of course, not every funnel will experience these issues, but it’s important to be aware of all the weaknesses before you move forward.